se-research/OpenDaVINCI/tutorials/timetrigger/README.rst

     timetriggerexample.key5 = 1

-This configuration file is parsed by ``odsupercomponent`` and used to provided component-dependent subsets from this file.
+This configuration file is parsed by ``odsupercomponent`` and used to provide component-dependent subsets from this file.
 The general format is::

     <application name> . <key> [:<identifier>] = <value>